dane-leblanc/WODatHome/README.md

 ---
 **User Flow**

-*Before registering* a user is able to browse different exercises based on different criteria including, but not limited to, available equipment.
+*Before registering*, a user is able to browse different exercises based on different criteria including, but not limited to, available equipment.
 Users will be required to register before they are able to create/save workouts and log the results of any workouts.

+Once registered, users are able will have access to all of their saved workouts as well as their workout history of logged workouts.

+New users should begin their experience by creating their first workout.
+After choosing between creating an AMRAP, EMOM, or RFT they will be taken to a page where they can select exercises from a list of exercises from the WGER API that have been filtered to their needs/specifications.
+Once an exercise has been added to the workout, users can specify how many reps or seconds are required for that particular exercise.
+During this stage, Local Storage will be utilized so that if a user checks on the details of an exercise or adjusts their search filters the specifics of their workout list will be unaffected.

+Once the workout is saved, it will be added to the user's homepage and will remain available until it is deleted by the user.

+Users have the option to execute any of their saved workouts.
+For the execution of the workouts, users will be taken to a window with a timer that is created specifically for this workout.
+Once the timer is started, the window will display instructions for the current round/stage of the workout, including what exercises should be done.

+From this window users are able (and encouraged) to log their results.
+The date and workout will be stored automatically, but the user will need to include a note if they want record of their actual results for that day.
+All logged results can be accessed from the "Your History" tab.
+This is a great way to track your growth, or to just look back and admire your previous accomplishments!

 ---